marked-gil/goodwill-events/README.md

         * Deploy to Heroku

 * User Story: **Base Template**
-    > As a Developer, I can use an initial base template so that I connect it to other html pages and do initial testing.
+    > As a Developer, I can use a base template that contains the header with logo and navbar menu so that I can connect it to other html pages.

     * ACCEPTANCE CRITERIA:
-        * The base template is initially set up with header and footer.
+        * The base template is initially set up with header.
+        * The base template is successfully displayed in all the other pages of the site.

     * TASKS:
         * Create a base template.
         * Create a header with navbar and site name or logo

 * User Story: **Home Page Template**
-    > As a Developer, I can use a basic home page for the initial creation of the site so that I can initially check if the base template can connect successfully to other pages.
+    > As a User, I can see the home page of the site so that I will know what the website is for.

     * ACCEPTANCE CRITERIA:
+        * GIVEN that the user has entered the correct base URL for the site, WHEN they enter the site THEN the home page will be displayed.
         * The basic home page template is initially set up and linked with the base template
     * TASKS:
         * Create a basic home page